delabassee/odl2021-lab/step/serialization-filtering.md

 * Breaks encapsulation by not calling constructors and setting fields reflectively.
 * The behavior of serialization depends on the "magic" methods and fields; `readObject`, `writeObject`, `readObjectNoData`, `readResolve`, `writeReplace`, `serialVersionUID`, and `serialPersistentFields`
-* Poor stream format that is not efficient, reusable, nor human readable
+* Poor stream format that is not efficient, reusable, nor human-readable

-In this lab we will explore in-practice some of the short comings with serialization in Java, how serialization filters address some of these concerns, and how Records addresses many of the remaining issues with serialization.
+In this lab, we will see some short comings of serialization in Java, but more importantlyhow serialization filters address some of these concerns, and how Records addresses many of the remaining issues with serialization.

 ## Serializing a Class

 To make a class serializable in Java, you just need to have it implement the `Serializable` interface, which works as a marker interface, and doesn't require implementing any methods.
-Let's create a simple class for holding a message called `Message`:
+In a new directory, create a simple class for holding a message called `Message`:

 ```
 <copy>